-The Gunjaman hospital is an outreach to not just the people of Chitwan but also the neighboring Makwanpur district.
+The Gunjaman Singh Hospital is an outreach to not just the people of Chitwan but also the neighboring Makwanpur district.
 People travel miles to reach the hospital because of the inaccessibility of affordable and quality health care facilities in eastern Chitwan and Makwanpur district.
-GHC is a hope for many to receive general care and treatment in a very low budget sometimes free of cost.
+GSH is a hope for many to receive general care and treatment in a very low budget sometimes free of cost.
 Besides helping people suffering from illness and deprivation, the hospital also provides counseling to patients when in need.
-However, many people are still not aware of the various health benefits being offered at GHC.
-Therefore, GHC additionally works with partners, local political leaders, social workers, supporters, and government offices to advance programs and awareness campaigns as an outreach to people not just living in GHC but in the surrounding districts as well.
+However, many people are still not aware of the various health benefits being offered at GSH.
+Therefore, GSH additionally works with partners, local political leaders, social workers, supporters, and government offices to advance programs and awareness campaigns as an outreach to people not just living in Chitwan but in the surrounding districts as well.
 This year the hospital has added a new X-ray machine, USG machine and Cautery machine to add more services for patients.